nautilus/gateway/README.md

 An instance of `Gateway` provides 2 different handlers which are both instances of `http.HandlerFunc`:

-- `gateway.GraphQLHandler` responds to both `GET` and `POST` requests as described [in the spec](https://graphql.org/learn/serving-over-http/).
+- `gw.GraphQLHandler` responds to both `GET` and `POST` requests as described [in the spec](https://graphql.org/learn/serving-over-http/).
-- `gateway.PlaygroundHandler` responds to `GET` requests with a web-based IDE for easy exploration and interprets `POST`s as queries to process.
+- `gw.PlaygroundHandler` responds to `GET` requests with a web-based IDE for easy exploration and interprets `POST`s as queries to process.

 ```golang